-When I meet with someone for the first time regarding their divorce, I hear the same questions over and over.
-Questions that are keeping people up at night and adding to the stress of the divorce.
+When I meet with someone for the first time regarding their divorce, I hear the same questions over and over - concerns that are keeping people up at night and adding to the stress of the divorce.
 They are questions such as, "Can I afford to keep the house?" and "How will I get health insurance?"

-These are all common fears in a divorce mediation in Ohio and they all revolve around money.
+These are all common fears in divorce mediation in Ohio, and they all revolve around money.
 When it comes to negotiating the divorce settlement, one of the stickiest issues addressed is spousal support.
 (Spousal support is also known as alimony or spousal maintenance in some areas.)

-There is no formula to determine spousal support in Ohio.
-Thus, if it is awarded, the amount and/or the duration can all be fairly subjective.
-That said, there are a number of considerations detailed in Ohio law.
+There is no spousal support calculator in Ohio.
+Thus, if awarded, the amount and/or the duration can all be somewhat subjective.
+That said, there are several considerations detailed in Ohio law.
 You can read about them here.

 Sometimes clients ask me what other people do when it comes to spousal support in Ohio.
-There truly is not one way to handle it.
-In fact, the creative spousal...
+There truly is no one way to...

 UPDATE: OHIO IMPLEMENTED NEW CHILD SUPPORT GUIDELINES ON MARCH 28, 2019.
 THE RESOURCES BELOW REFLECT THESE CHANGES.